 Con Powell Memorial Scholarships funded by Ovingdean Hall Foundation and managed by British Association of Teachers of Deaf Children and Young People (BATOD)

-About the Scholarships: We offer up to five scholarships per year for teachers to train to become Qualified Teachers of the Deaf.
-The scholarships, which are designed for students whose Local Authority or school is not obliged to support them financially, are managed by British Association of Teachers of the Deaf and are named after their first president Con Powell.
+About the Scholarships: We offer up to five scholarships per year for teachers to train to become Qualified Teachers of Deaf Children and Young People.
+The scholarships, which are designed for students whose Local Authority or school is not obliged to support them financially, are managed by the British Association of Teachers of Deaf Children and Young People and are named after their first president Con Powell.
 Scholars will be supported by staff from our partner organisation, the Ewing Foundation.
-They are ideal for teachers who wish to become a Qualified Teacher of the Deaf but who are not currently working with deaf children.
+They are ideal for teachers who wish to qualify as a Teacher of Deaf Children and Young People, but who are not currently working with deaf children.

 ‘Teaching deaf children requires knowledge about deafness, the psychological implications of hearing loss and how that loss impacts upon listening, literacy and education, as well as communication with the world at large,’ said OHF Trustee Ted Moore.
 ‘Qualified Teachers of the Deaf are urgently required to help deaf children and young people to overcome these educational and social difficulties.’

 The Scholarships are now open for 2024.
 Find out more.